 What does the Greek Business Registry offer?

-The Greek business registry is called the General Commercial Registry (G.E.MI. - Greek abbreviation) under Law No 3419/2005 (Government Gazette, Series I, No 297, 6.12.2005) and Article 116 of Law No 4635/2019 (Government Gazette, Series I, No 167, 30.10.2019).
+The Greek business registry is called the General Commercial Registry (G.E.MI. - Greek abbreviation) under Law No 3419/2005 (Government Gazette, Series I, No 297, 6.12.2005), as currently in force.
 It records all disclosures of business documents and data for limited liability companies and sole proprietorship companies.
 The website of the General Commercial Registry (G.E.MI) serves as the «National Gazette for the disclosure of commercial information».
-Natural or legal persons or associations of such persons as stipulated in Article 1(1) of Law No 3419/2005 are obliged to register in the General Commercial Registry.
+Natural or legal persons or associations of such persons as referred to in Article 1(1) of Law No 3419/2005 are obliged to register in the General Commercial Registry.

 You can search on the Registry website for information disclosed by the following types of business.